Michael Sharp

 An in-depth treatment of psychological theories of personality.
 Prerequisites: PSYCH 223, 239, or 241.
 Note: Not open to students with credit in PSYCH 233 or PSYCH 305 Topic: Personality.
 [Faculty of Arts].

-PSYCH 415 - Qualitative Methods in Sociocultural Psychology
+PSYCH 415 - Advanced Qualitative Methods in Psychology

-The assumptions that inform the design of qualitative research in sociocultural psychology; the procedures for gathering meaningful information through interviews, conversation, observed interaction, and textual archives; and the analysis of such information.
-Prerequisites: PSYCH 212, PSYCH 213 or STAT 151 or 161, and one of PSYCH 223, 239, 241, or 341.
-[Faculty of Arts].
+Reviews the assumptions that inform the design and conduct of qualitative research in Psychology.
+Provides an in-depth examination of selected procedures for gathering meaningful qualitative data such as through interviews, conversation, observed interaction, and textual archives; and selected methods for the analysis and interpretation of these data.
+Fulfillment of the 3 hour lab component typically involves the completion of assignments.
+Prerequisites: PSYCH 212, PSYCH 213 or STAT 151 or STAT 161, and PSYCH 315.
+[Faculty of Arts]

 PSYCH 505 - Conference Course in Psychology